• Skip to primary navigation

 We tend to rely a lot on our hearing for communicating with others as well as entertaining ourselves.
 We talk in person and over the phone, we watch TV when we have free time . . . and these are all things that tend to have an auditory aspect.

-However, there are many ways of communicating without being able to hear, such as talking via text, or learning how to lip-read or communicate with sign language.
+However, there are many ways of communicating without being able to hear, such as talking via text, or learning how to lip-read or communicate with sign language (you can do your online research on finding the best app to learn sign language).
 And by turning on subtitles, you can still enjoy your favorite shows and movies, albeit in a different way.

 Have a support system